GitHub-Campus-Club-PSGCT/flask-hackpack/GUIDE.md

 # Flask Workshop Guide
 Meant to be used as a _follow along_ guide for HackToLearn Backend Workshop I.

+> Note: Everything is case-sensitive.
+Make sure to follow the instructions carefully.

 ## Setting up Flask Environment in repl.it
 - Go to [repl.it](https://replit.com)
 - Login into your account or signup for a new account